charlijj/Series-of-Python-Puzzles/README.md

 # Series-of-Python-Puzzles

 <p>
-Welcome to the repository for Python coding puzzles designed by Dr. Luis Meneses for the CSCI 331 Object Oriented Programming course.
+This is the repository of my solutions to the labs of CSCI 331 Object Oriented Programming course taught by Dr. Luis Meneses.
 This repository contains a series of coding challenges using different Python libraries.
-Each puzzle is designed to help you improve your Python coding skills and get more familiar with various libraries.
+Each puzzle is designed to incorporate an OO principle to help you improve your Python coding skills get more familiar with various libraries.
 </p>

 <br/>